dansmyers/Simulation/4-Queues/Deliverables/1-Queuestions.md

 Tip: Don't be intimidated by the fact that there are no numbers!
 Use the M/M/1 residence time equation and calculate the residence time for each scenario in terms of the given variables.

+Tip-tip: You have the service **rate** *µ*, but you need the service time *s*.
+Recall the relationship between service rate and the average service time (or double-check the notes).

 ### M/D/1